Simeng96/PyTorch_Extension/index.md

 ## SUMMARY
-We are going to implement a basic module (such as  LSTM) based on PyTorch and optimize its performance using PyTorch’s C++ and CUDA extension.
+We implemented the High Order Convolution Module based on PyTorch and optimized its performance using PyTorch’s C++ and CUDA extension.
+We experimented our implementations with NVIDIA Tesla K80.
+Our implementation with PyTorch’s C++ extension is about 2x faster for forward and more than 10x faster for backward compared to basic Python implementation on GPU.
+And our implementation with PyTorch’s CUDA extension is more than 20x faster for forward and 100x faster for backward compared to basic Python implementation on GPU.

 ## PROPOSAL
 [Proposal](https://github.com/Simeng96/Lightweight-CNN-Framework/blob/master/proposal.pdf)